sixty-north/venv-management/README.rst

 default, ``venv-management`` will source the ``rc`` file corresponding to the selected shell, for example ``.bashrc`` for ``bash``, ``.zshrc`` for ``zsh``, and so on, on the basis that ``virtualenvwrapper`` initialization is often performed from these files.
-If the ``rc`` file for the selected shell can only be usefully sources in an interactive shell, set ``VENV_MANAGEMENT_INTERACTIVE_SHELL`` to ``yes``::
+If the ``rc`` file for the selected shell can only be usefully sourced in an interactive shell, set ``VENV_MANAGEMENT_INTERACTIVE_SHELL`` to ``yes``::